Lance A. Lewin Photographer/Instructor/Writer

 Education includes a fashion degree from the private school, Mayer School of Fashion Design and studied art and design at Albany State University.

-•Member on the Board of Directors at Gilmer Arts in Ellijay, Georgia
+•On the Board of Directors at Gilmer Arts in Ellijay, Georgia

 *PSA State Membership Director